-To date, the Federated Indians of Graton Rancheria have not indicated that properties of traditional cultural association are within the APE of this proposed project.
+To date, the The Federated Indians of Graton Rancheria were invited to comment, but to date, have not indicated that properties of traditional cultural association are within the APE of this proposed project.

 Under Alternative 1, maintenance and operations of the existing water and wastewater services would continue, and no additional construction or ground disturbance would be required.
 There would be no new adverse or beneficial impacts on cultural resources.
 Consequently, the No Action Alternative would have no adverse effects.